 Penalty: $50 000 and imprisonment for 5 years.

-(2) Subsection (1) does not apply to a person carrying on a business of supplying fauna that the person is licensed or authorised under the Wildlife Conservation Act 1950 to take for the purposes of that business.
+(2) Subsection (1) does not apply to a person carrying on a business of supplying fauna that the person is licensed or authorised under the Biodiversity Conservation Act 2016 to take for the purposes of that business.

+[Section 7 amended: No. 24 of 2016 s.
+310(4).]

 8. Application for issue or renewal of licence

 (1) An application for the issue or renewal of a licence is to be made to the Minister in the prescribed form and manner and is to be accompanied by the prescribed fee and any prescribed information.